 More importantly, now is when you get to choose a character for your account.
 I’m team Rex, and that’ll never change, but if you ever feel like switching things up, you’re always free to change your profile character at any time.

 I have done WDW all by myself, and I’ve got to say, it’s actually quite a magical experience.
 Single-rider lines for four attractions, an easy “dodge-and-weave” (D&W) game as I navigate the crowds at EPCOT, and doing whatever I want to do at all times (why yes, I will ride Mickey & Minnie’s Runaway Railway again, and so what if I’m on my third Mickey Bar of the day?).

 That said, doing WDW with friends and family is a magical experience all on its own.
 If you will be meeting up with extended family during your trip or just friends from out of state, you can actually link your reservation details.
-This is also helpful for families—it makes things like getting Boarding Passes for Remy’s Ratatouille Adventure for everyone in your party much easier.
+This is also helpful for families—it makes things like getting Boarding Passes (when in use) for everyone in your party much easier.

 You can add each person manually, but if they have their own Disney account, you can find them easily through the platform.